Okonjima Bush Suite: Our full report

 - Food quality

 - Guests at Okonjima Bush Suite have their own personal chef who will discuss the menu with them and cook their meals.
+We have always enjoyed the food when we’ve stayed at Okonjima and although we haven’t stayed at the Bush Suite personally, we would expect the same high standards and attention to detail here as at the Bush Camp.

 - Dining style